 Tactics questioned in ex-Utah State player investigation

-LOGAN, Utah (AP) — Prosecutors questioned the tactics used by a police detective when he investigated a rape allegation against a promising Utah State University football player as the handling of the allegations surfaced during trial.
+“I wish I didn’t break their hearts.
+I could have done a better job of letting them know I didn’t want to be in a lasting relationship, and I’m sorry for that,” he said.

-Defense attorneys for Torrey Green called Logan detective Kendall Olsen to the stand Monday, asking Olson about Green’s willingness to be interviewed after a woman reported an allegation in 2015.
+Prosecutors, though, have said Green was a predator who planned out his attacks in advance.
+They have also questioned tactics used by a police detective when he investigated one rape allegation.

-Green, 25, is accused of sexually assaulting six women when he was a student from 2013 to 2015.
+Green, 25, is on trial on charges he sexually assaulted six women when he was a student from 2013 to 2015.
 His trial on 11 felony counts began last week.

 Green, of Rubidoux, California, has denied any wrongdoing.
 He was signed as a rookie lineman for the Atlanta Falcons, but the team dropped him in 2016 after the allegations surfaced.